-A social innovation process is pursued through 6 different stages, each of which is presented briefly below: 1.
-Prompts, 2.
-Proposals, 3.
-Prototypes 4.
-Sustaining actions 5.
-Scaling actions and 6.
-Systemic change.
-2 Proposals 3 Prototypes 4 Sustaining 5 Scaling Murray, Caulier-Grice, and Mulgan (2010) 1.
+stages, each 1.
+Prompt 2.
+Proposa 3.
+Prototy 4.
+Sustaini 5.
+Scaling als, 2 Proposals 3 Prototypes 4 Sustaining 5 Scaling Murray, Caulier-Grice, and Mulgan (2010) 1.
 Prompts A team begins by coherently defining a common understanding of a particular problem The team also considers indicators for the need for some social change (bad performance, lack of provisions, budgetary cuts, outdated systems and processes) The team considers the root causes of these needs and combines them with inspiration (creativity centred on the latest evidence) Prototyping highlights the need for social innovation by creating spaces to address problems.
-2. Prompts The proposals stage is where ideas are developed; this phase sees the generation of ideas and a focus on finding solutions.
-Methods such as design thinking, crowdsourcing or ideas competitions are utilized to generate new approaches and perspectives to a particular problem The team combines different perspectives, disciplines, and mindsets to catalyse social innovation; this phase is marked by active collaboration and participation.
-3. Prototyping New ideas and formulations require piloting through prototypes and pilot projects which occur in small environments that permit changes and adaptation.
+2. Prompts focus on finding solutions.
+Methods such as design thinking, crowdsourcing on new approaches and perspectives to a particular prime The team combines different perspectives, disciplination. focus on finding solutions.
+Methods such as design thinking, crowdsourcing or ideas competitions are utilized to generate new approaches and perspectives to a particular problem 3.
+Prototyping New ideas and formulations require piloting through prototypes and pilot projects which occur in small environments that permit changes and adaptation.
 Learning is crucial to prototyping as lessons learned, failure and discussions on alternatives often occur at this stage.
 A practical understanding of potential solutions through prototyping can lead to shifts in concepts, requiring the testing of other different alternatives to find an ideal fit.
 As prototyping requires the testing of ideas, this can take the shape of pilots within the public sector or start-ups in the private sector.
 4. Sustaining This is where social innovation becomes concerned with sustainability, hence a need for establishing structures and processes.
-This dialogue towards the creation of an organisation model includes discussions about governance structures, financial sustainability, and performance measurement.
-Leadership is addressed and defined at the end of this stage.
-The sustaining phase can be understood as the space where the idea becomes everyday practice, either because it can be sustained indefinitely or as it reaches a moment when it is no longer needed.
-5. Scaling Scaling for social purposes, with the interest of rapid diffusion of a product or a process, often requires open-source approaches and the creation of collaborative networks.
+This dialogue towards the creation of an organisation model includes discussions about 5.
+Scaling Scaling for social purposes, with the interest of rapid diffusion of a product or a process, often requires open-source approaches and the creation of collaborative networks.
 Discussions regarding funding occurs at this level, as social innovation addresses large numbers of users (citizens) rather than individual consumers, third parties such as state institutions, foundations and donors must be discussed, in particular to enable further development.
 The scaling phase can be interpreted as the moment for growing and spreading social innovations.